Keyhole sand dollar

+Description

 The velvet-like skin of live keyhole sand dollars is usually tan, brown, grey or dark green in colour.
 Like all sand dollars, they are found in shallow seawater below tide lines, where they burrow into the seabed to obtain food.
 The creatures feed on fine particles of plankton and other organic matter they filter from the water.

 Keyhole sand dollars are so named because of the distinctive keyhole-shaped perforation toward the rear of the endoskeleton.
 This body shape offers an example of secondary front-to-back bilateral symmetry in an organism whose adult anatomy is primarily based on fivefold radial symmetry.
 The radial symmetry is characteristic of echinoids generally, including the ancestors of sand dollars.
 The bilateral features evolved as adaptations to a burrowing lifestyle.